objectionary/news.eolang.org/_posts/2023/10/2023-10-20-comparison-of-floating-zeros.md

 negative; if it's `0`, the number is positive.
 As a result, we have two different binary representations of float
 zero: `0.0` has all zeros in its binary representation, while `-0.0` has all zeros except for the sign bit.

-### Comparison of 0.0 and -0.0 in EO
+### Comparison of 0.0 and -0.0 in EO before the changes

-Currently, in EO comparison behaves as follows:
+EO comparison used to work as follows:

 ```
 0.0.eq -0.0 # FALSE